adamdturner/startup/README.md

 ## 3. CSS Deliverable (Due February 14th)

-Simon.css - I deployed the Simon.css application to my projects simon subdomain here: [Simon](https://simon.adam260startup.click/)
+Simon - I deployed the Simon.css application to my projects simon subdomain here: [Simon](https://simon.adam260startup.click/)

-Main.css - I included a CSS file in my startup application that has my name and link to my GitHub repository.
-[Startup Home Page](https://startup.adam260startup.click/)
+Startup - Here is a link to my startup application: [Startup](https://startup.adam260startup.click/)

-CSS Header, Footer, Main -
+CSS Header, Footer, Main - I made a navigation bar in the header for each page to be able to navigate to other pages.
+The footer on each page contains my name and link to GitHub.
+I made the spacing consistent using flex so that even on different size browser screensa (like on a phone) everything would fit on the screen correctly.

-Navigation Elements -
+Navigation Elements - Each page's navigation selection is relevant to where you currently are.
+For example, if you are currently on the "about" page there won't be a navigation link to the "about" page because it is the one you are currently on.
+When javascript is implemented, some of these navigation links will depend on whether or not the user is currently logged in.

-Window Resizing -
+Window Resizing - I used flex to make sure everything fits to the screen that the user is working with, including phone screens.

-Application Elements -
+Application Elements - Placeholder buttons are being used for things like "Create List" or "Add Person" or "Login/Logout".

-Application Text Content -
+Application Text Content - I used consistent fonts and text spacing.

-Application Images -
+Application Images - I made sure the image resizes when the window does.

 ## 4. JavaScript